6 Steps to Create a Successful Sales Business Plan

 If available, include weekly, daily, and monthly activity numbers such as calls, meetings, and emails.

-Based on this data, your company’s overall sales projections, and your corporate strategy, determine the sales target for each of your reps.
-Then, meet individually with each salesperson to review their previous performance data, and present them with their new sales quotas.
+Based on this data, your company’s overall sales projections, and corporate strategy, determine the sales target for each team member.
+Then, meet individually with each to review their previous performance data and present their new sales quotas.

-This will help your reps see where they need to be, in relation to where they were in the past.
+This will help your sales professionals see where they need to be versus where they were in the past.

 Step 2: Break the Numbers Down

-As the sales manager, coach your reps to break their targets into “chunks” that they can organize and attack more effectively.
+As the sales leader, coach your sellers to break their targets into “chunks” that they can organize and attack more effectively.

-Looking at the target this way makes it more manageable, and easier to develop a detailed plan around.
+Looking at the target this way makes it more manageable and easier to develop a detailed plan for.

-Salespeople who understand the obstacles they are likely to face can be prepared to overcome them.
-As part of the planning process, have your reps brainstorm what might get in the way of achieving their goals, as well as tactics for overcoming those obstacles.
+Salespeople who understand obstacles they’re likely to face can prepare for them.
+As part of the planning process, have your sellers brainstorm what might get in the way of achieving their goals, as well as tactics for overcoming those obstacles.

 Step 4: Establish an Action Plan

-Once your sales reps understand what numbers need to be met and where the opportunities and obstacles lie, they can work to identify an action plan.
+Once your sales professionals understand what numbers they need to attain and where the opportunities and obstacles lie, they can create an action plan.

-Have your reps identify specific strategies or projects they can execute to move them towards their goals.
-Then, be sure they list out the high-gain activities involved in the strategy that they can execute on a daily, weekly, and monthly basis to get them where they need to be.
+Have your sellers identify specific strategies or tactics that will help move them towards their goals.
+Be sure they list high-gain activities on a daily, weekly, and monthly basis to get them where they need to be.

 For example:

-• Your rep may have the GOAL to increase sales of a specific product with current customers by nurturing relationships.
+GOAL: Your seller may seek to increase sales of a specific product to current customers by nurturing relationships.

-• One STRATEGY to achieve that goal could be to join the professional networking groups those clients are members of, and attend upcoming conferences.
+STRATEGY: One way to achieve that goal could be to target professional networking groups current customers are members of.

-This top-down approach will help keep your sales reps organized and manage their time better on a day-to-day basis.
+This top-down approach will help keep your sales professionals organized and manage their time better on a day-to-day basis.
 It will also give them a clear path to reaching their sales goals.

 Step 5: Collaborate with Marketing